rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 │           └── tinytakeoff v0.1.1
 ```

-# How to make this more ergonomic
+# Conclusion

+The feature option in `cargo tree` is a very powerful tool in fighting against the subtle way dependencies and features in them can creep into your codebase.

+Since it is close to christmas I want to make a whishlist to improve the situation:

+1. A `cargo deny` like tool that allows me to white/blacklist features in dependencies.
-* `cargo tree` should generate a computer readable format
+2. `cargo tree` should generate a computer readable format (ron/json whatever) to facilitate point 1.
-* a `cargo tree-tui` would be nice, allowing to interactively inspect dependencies, their features and fan in (who uses it) and fan out (what it is using)
+3. In a perfect world there would be a `cargo tree-tui` allowing to interactively inspect dependencies, their features and fan in (who uses it) and fan out (what it is using).

+That being said `cargo tree` seems underutilized, so go and run it on your bevy project to figure out what features of dependencies like Bevy you actually compile.
+This can have a huge impact on your wasm binary size!

 ---